Azure-Samples/openai-end-to-end-basic/README.md

    This copies a starter Prompt flow template into your Azure Files storage account.
 This action is performed by the managed identity of the project.
 After the files are copied, then you're directed to a Prompt flow editor.
 That editor experience uses your own identity for access to Azure Files.

-1. Connect the the `extract_query_from_question` Prompt flow step to your Azure OpenAI model deployment.
+1. Connect the `extract_query_from_question` Prompt flow step to your Azure OpenAI model deployment.

       - For **Connection**, select 'aoai' from the dropdown menu.
 This is your deployed Azure OpenAI instance.
       - For **deployment_name**, select 'gpt35' from the dropdown menu.
 This is the model you've deployed in that Azure OpenAI instance.
       - For **response_format**, select '{"type":"text"}' from the dropdown menu

-1. Connect the the `augmented_chat` Prompt flow step to your Azure OpenAI model deployment.
+1. Connect the `augmented_chat` Prompt flow step to your Azure OpenAI model deployment.

       - For **Connection**, select the same 'aoai' from the dropdown menu.
       - For **deployment_name**, select the same 'gpt35' from the dropdown menu.